-AutoDesk – History of 3D Printing
+Business Mini-Doc: AutoDesk – History of 3D Printing

 Most companies are associated with interesting stories if you look beneath the surface.
 I like this mini documentary because it allows Autodesk to give real depth and context to the work that they do.
-It builds trust with the company both internally - with employees - and externally - with customers, prospects and potential recruits.
+It builds trust with the company both internally, with employees, and externally — with customers, prospects and potential recruits.

 Related: Check out five of our favorite branded content examples that showcase how you can communicate your ethos with the lightest of touch, in this blog post.

 Interactive video is a great way of increasing engagement with your audience.
 We have seen engagement rates on some of our interactive films rate at nearly 4x live action video.
-It may seem a little intimidating, but it just requires an understanding of the mechanics and a little preplanning.
+It may seem a little intimidating, but it just requires an understanding of the mechanics and a little planning.

-Apple’s Big News
+Mixed Media Product Launch: Apple’s Big News

-Sure, it’s Apple, so it’s stylish, glossy and delish.
+Sure, it’s Apple, so it’s stylish, glossy and delicious.
 Producing something like this doesn’t need to cost an Apple budget though.
 This video works because it combines a number of elements effectively: live action video, on screen type, beautifully rendered animation, powerful audio blended with a strong dash of humour.
 As our brand video production team knows, most of these elements are inexpensive to create, it just requires a good script and some planning.
 They can come up with the creative idea and then produce it quickly and efficiently.